Natureal/Paper_Reading/README.md

 # Paper_Reading
 - While reading the paper I will try to answer the following questions:
   - **What** is the problem?
-    - keywords
+    - the *novelty* of this paper
-    - problem description
+    - keywords & problem description
     - related work
   - **Why** solve this problem?
     - significance